freevariable/Sydneus-Serverless-Astrophysics/README.md

 ### Orbital parameters

-### State vectors and spin
+### State vectors, spin, time of the day

 ## API Documentation
-We have three sets of APIs: procedural generation, realtime elements and management.
+We have three sets of APIs: procedural generation, realtime elements and management interface.
+- Procedural generation is fully cacheable.
+It is cached in a redis DB called dataPlane.
+- Realtime elements are not cached.
+They are interpolated from procedural generation items.
+- Management data are cached in a redis DB called controlPlane.

 ### Procedural generation
 #### Discs